adnaans/Grommit/README.md

 # Grommit
+Forked from original repository that I worked on: https://github.com/AShiTheCoder/Grommit
 WARNING: The UI for the page is still in development!

 Grommit is a project that I am doing with Palantir and a few other friends at my school.
 This project uses the Google Maps API to display travel times to various locations in Palo Alto from your pinned location through a color-coded map.